 Introducing your fish to their new home

-When adding Pajama Cardinalfish to a quarantine aquarium, or their permanent home it is also essential to acclimate them.
+When adding the spotted cardinalfish to a quarantine aquarium, or their permanent home it is also essential to acclimate them.
 This can be done using one of two methods; drip acclimation which is usually used for less hardy, more sensitive species, and the floating method which is used for more hardy species such as Cardinalfish.

 In order to acclimate your fish using the floating method simply follow these steps: